Anti-Catholicism in the United Kingdom: Scotland

 In the 16th century, the Scottish Reformation resulted in Scotland's conversion to Presbyterianism through the Church of Scotland.
 The revolution resulted in a powerful hatred of the Roman Church.
 High Anglicanism also came under intense persecution after Charles I attempted to reform the Church of Scotland.
 The attempted reforms caused chaos, however, because they were seen as being overly Catholic in form, being based heavily on sacraments and ritual.

 Over the course of later medieval and early modern history violence against Catholics has broken out, often resulting in deaths, such as the torture and execution of Jesuit Saint John Ogilvie.

 In the last 150 years, Irish migration to Scotland increased dramatically.
 As time has gone on Scotland has become much more open to other religions and Catholics have seen the nationalisation of their schools and the restoration of the Church hierarchy.
 Even in the area of politics, there are changes.
 The Orange Order has grown in numbers in recent times.
 This growth is, however, attributed by some to the rivalry between Rangers and Celtic football clubs as opposed to actual hatred of Catholics.

 Historian Tom Devine, who grew up in a family with Irish Catholic roots in the west of Scotland, described his youth as follows:

 However, although Devine accepts that anti-Catholic attitudes do exist in some areas of Scotland, especially in West Central Scotland, he has argued that discrimination against Catholics in Scotland's economic, social and political life is no longer systemic in the way it once was.
 Devine cited survey and research data collected in the 1990s which indicated that there was little difference in the social class of Catholics and non-Catholics in contemporary Scotland, and highlighted increased Catholic representation in politics and the professions, describing the change as a "silent revolution".
 Devine has suggested that a number of factors are responsible for this change: radical structural changes in the Scottish economy, with the decline of manufacturing industries where sectarian prejudices were ingrained; the increase of foreign investment in high-tech industry in Silicon Glen and the post-war expansion of the public sector; the construction of the welfare state and growth of educational opportunities, which provided avenues for social mobility and increased interfaith marriages with Catholics.

+In 1937, ten young men and boys, aged from 13 to 23, burned to death in a fire on a farm in Kirkintilloch.
+All were seasonal workers from Achill Sound in County Mayo, Ireland.
+The Vanguard, the official newspaper of the Scottish Protestant League, referred to the event in the following text: